 We will organize and send all of the contributions received directly to the Navajo Nation or Lakota Sioux Nation to help those in greatest need.
 These gifts can literally save lives!

-Dr. Bowman is a Board Certified Doctor of Naturopathy (ND) and focuses his practice around the German naturopathic model of health.
-From his Navajo roots Dr Bowman learned to appreciate the wisdom of natural healing and a spiritual, holistic approach to good health.
-Dr Bowman also works with medical doctors and other healthcare practitioners to restore and optimize patients good health.
+Dr. Bowman is a Board Certified Doctor of Naturopathy (ND) with training and additional professional certifications in Homeopathy (DiHOM), Alternative Medicine (MD-MA), and as a certified advanced practitioner in LYME Disease (ILADS).
+Medically trained at one of Germany’s most prestigious universities, Dr. Bowman focuses his practice around the German naturopathic model of health.
+From his Navajo roots Dr. Bowman learned to appreciate the wisdom of natural healing and a spiritual, holistic approach to healthful living.
+Dr. Bowman also works closely with medical doctors and other healthcare practitioners to restore and optimize patients’ good health.
 For an appointment call (715) 341-4949 Monday-Thursday, 9AM to 5PM.